 Opportunity to learn theory and skills required to implement change in marriages and families.
 Emphasis is on interactional processes between the social worker and family members.

 SOC 422 Social Work Intervention: The Individual (3)

-Theory and skills required to implement change in an individual.
+Opportunity to learn theory and skills required to implement change in an individual.
 Emphasis is on interactional processes between social worker and client.